Package Leaflet: Information for the User

 A decrease in the number of blood cells is more likely in children, especially in babies and infants.

 Powder: No special storage conditions are required.
-Do not usethis medicationafter the expiration date that appears onthe packagingafter CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton after EXP.
+The expiry date is the last day of the month shown.

 After reconstitution:

-Chemical and physical stability during handling has been demonstrated for the reconstituted product for 12 hours at 25°C after dissolving it with injectable water.
+The chemical and physical stability during handling has been demonstrated for the reconstituted product for 12 hours at 25°C after dissolving with water for injection.
 Do not refrigerate or freeze.

 From a microbiological point of view, the reconstituted solution should be used immediately.
 If not used immediately, the time and storage conditions before use are the responsibility of the user.

-After dilution in infusion solutions (sodium chloride 0.9%, dextrose 5%, Ringer's solution or lactated Ringer's injection solution):
+After dilution in infusion solutions (sodium chloride 0.9%, dextrose 5%, Ringer’s solution, or lactated Ringer’s solution for injection):

-Chemical and physical stability during use has been demonstrated for 24 hours at 2 – 8 °C (do not freeze).
+The chemical and physical stability during use has been demonstrated for 24 hours at 2-8°C (do not freeze).

 From a microbiological point of view, the Cymevene infusion solution should be used immediately.
-If not used immediately, the time and storage conditions before use are the responsibility of the user and should not exceed 24 hours at 2 °C to 8 °C, unless reconstitution and dilution are made in a validated controlled and aseptic site.
+If not used immediately, the time and storage conditions before use are the responsibility of the user and should not exceed 24 hours at 2-8°C, unless the reconstitution and dilution are performed in a controlled and validated aseptic environment.

 Composition ofCymevene

-Cymevene is a powder for concentrate for solution for intravenous infusion of white to off-white color, which comes in a glass vial monodose, with a rubber stopper and aluminum cap sealed.
-The color of the reconstituted solution of Cymevene ranges from colorless to light yellow.
+Cymevene is a white to off-white powder for concentrate for solution for infusion, which comes in a single-dose glass vial with a rubber stopper and aluminum seal.
+The color of the reconstituted Cymevene solution ranges from colorless to light yellow.

-Cymevene vials are presented in packages of 1 or 5 vials.
+The Cymevene vials are presented in packs of 1 or 5 vials.

 Marketing authorization holder